LED Flat Panel Lights and Troffer Lights

 Find Your Recommended Foot-Candle Range

-Select an application to see general LED lighting foot-candle guidance, typical mounting height, fixture type recommendations, and planning notes.
+Select a lighting category, application, and area to see general planning guidance, typical mounting height, fixture recommendations, and project considerations.

 Open Offices and Workstations

-Typical mounting height8-12 ft
+Typical mounting-height range8-12 ft

 Preferred fixture type2x4 LED Panel or LED Troffer